Lillehammer Art Museum

 In summer 2022 JKMM, MDH Arkitekter and MASU Planning together won the international design competition for Lillehammer Art Museum’s underground annex and landscaping.

 Lillehammer Art Museum is a cultural cornerstone in the centre of Lillehammer, Norway.
-The winning design proposal ‘Bergtatt’ is not just an underground museum expansion, but it also develops the urban life and scenery of a prominent central location.
+The winning design proposal ‘Bergtatt’ is not just an underground museum expansion, but it also develops the urban life and scenery of it’s prominent central location.

 A new art gallery under Stortorget will not only be a long-awaited expansion of the museum, but also an upgrade of the city’s most important open multipurpose square.
-The premise of the project is therefore to strengthen existing qualities at the square and delimiting the street space, while also refining the historic street Torggutua: a shortcut in the city with the potential to become a diverse, communicative urban space along the art museum’s curved facade.
+The premise of the project is therefore to strengthen the existing qualities of the square and delimiting the street space, while also refining the historic street Torggutua: a shortcut in the city with the potential to become a diverse, communicative urban space along the art museum’s curved facade.